 "Do you ever get the feeling sometimes," he asked her once, "that you don't know which is the game and which isn't anymore?
 I hopped the train and went all the way to the last stop, all the way on the other side of town once.
 And I don't know why I did it.
 I think I was hoping I'd get mugged."

-When he finally kissed her, it was a shocked kind of kiss.
+So when he finally kissed her, it was a shocked kind of kiss.
 The kind you spend days waiting for that you forget you were waiting for it at all, and are surprised when it happens.

 Then she punched him.